cypress-io/cypress/cypress/v0.0/documentation/3-Dashboard/3-Organizations.md

 [block:callout]
 {
   "type": "info",
-  "body": "Cypress Organizations are meant to work exactly like Github Organizations."
+  "body": "Cypress Organizations are meant to work similar to GitHub Organizations."
 }
 [/block]

 ***

-## Default Organization
+## Personal Organization

-By default, every user of Cypress is given a default personal organization - named after you.
+By default, every user of Cypress is given a personal organization - named after you.

-You cannot delete this organization.
+You cannot delete or edit the name of this organization.

 [block:callout]
 {
   "type": "info",
-  "body": "All existing Cypress projects prior to version 0.19.0 were automatically set to your default organization."
+  "body": "All existing Cypress projects prior to version 0.19.0 were automatically added to your personal organization."
 }
 [/block]